Venture Capital Trusts

 - No need to declare dividends on your tax return

-- Save on VCT initial charges when you invest via Wealth Club
+- Save on VCT initial charges and in many cases get an annual rebate for three years when you invest via Wealth Club

 VCTs are currently the only investments that offer tax breaks both when you put the money in and when you receive an income.